 - Speakers and Microphone – Built-in speakers and microphones found in gaming laptops actually tend to be quite good.
 In the case that you prefer headphones, you at least won’t need to worry about getting a headset or a dedicated microphone.

 And, in the end, we have the question of flexibility.
 There are two areas where either a desktop PC or a laptop will excel.
 These are:

 Arguably the most significant advantage of a gaming PC is just how customizable it is.
-Anyone with fundamental IT knowledge can easily open a PC and the user is free to tweak, customize, and replace any component that they wish.
+Anyone with elemental IT knowledge can easily open a PC and the user is free to adjust, customize, and replace any component that they wish.
 What’s more, it can be done with only the very basic tools – usually with just a screwdriver.